Barriers to organisational change management

 - missed opportunities

-You should also consider the damage to your business brand, loss of credibility and general change fatigue.
-See importance of change management for business continuity.
+You should also consider the damage to your business brand, loss of credibility and general change fatigue, as well as risks to your business continuity.

 Overcoming barriers to change management